how to track internal links ga4

 Google Tag Manager

 Like many of the more useful tracking options in Google Analytics, we need Google Tag Manager for Google Analytics link tracking.
-In other words, it won’t work if you aren’t using GTM in conjunction with GA4 and / or UA.
+In other words, it won’t work if you aren’t using GTM in conjunction with GA4.
 If you aren’t currently using Tag Manager, you can head over here and learn how to deploy GTM on your WordPress site.

 google tag manager png

-If you’ve got those two ingredients, we’re ready to cook up a meal of delicious link click tracking.
+If you’ve got those two ingredients, we’re ready to cook up a delicious link click tracking meal.

 Link Click Tracking With Google Analytics 4 (GA4): 7 Steps